therealssj/blog/content/japanese/Skycoin AMA Log ark.ja.md

     "Ask the Developers",
 ]
 date = "2017-08-01"
-categories = [
-    "Ask the Developers",
-    "Statement",
-]
 bounty = 12
 description = "Log of AMA with Skycoin held at ark.io/slack/ (from 2017-07-02)" aliases = [